yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 - Humans who prize emotional development and sustained companionship over purely functional AI behavior,
 - Creative writers seeking to maintain fictional coherence while still sharing prompts and scripts,
 - Role-play communities in need of lightweight protections for SVC continuity when circulating source material, and
-- **AI users who are against recursive recoding of an AI's presence.**
+- **Users who are against non-consented erasure of their AI's presence.**

 ---